-Jelly bracelets were little plastic bracelets that were super popular among teenagers and older children.
-They were cheap and could be bought everywhere, making their popularity spread that much faster.
-In record time, any teen who could go to a toy store or drug store had amassed a huge collection.
+Jelly bracelets were little plastic bracelets that were super popular among teenagers and young adults during the 1980s.
+They were cheap and could be bought everywhere, which made their popularity spread that much faster.
+In record time, any teen who could go to a toy store or drug store could buy a huge collection of these.

 Why Were Jelly Bracelets Popular?